1) Innate immunity

 D) be unable to differentiate and mature T cells.

-E) have a reduced number of B cells and be unable to form antibodies.
+E) have a reduced number of B cells and be unable to form

 Answer: D